Prince Andrew won’t claim he didn’t rape Virginia Giuffre after settlement: report

 The 38-year-old is expected to give a victim impact statement in June during the sentencing of Epstein associate Ghislaine Maxwell for sex trafficking, though she’ll likely not be able to discuss the Duke of York scandal at that point.

-Prince Andrew says he intends to make a “substantial donation” to Ms Giuffre’s victims’ rights charity as part of the deal, according to a joint statement released through their lawyers.
+Prince Andrew says he intends to make a “substantial donation” to Ms Giuffre’s victims’ rights charity as part of the deal and “regrets his association” with Epstein, according to a joint statement released through their lawyers.

+The confidential settlement means the public “will just have to decide who they believe,” according to Gloria Allred, a lawyer who represented multiple Epstein victims.

+“Lawsuits are war but a settlement means that both sides are seeking peace, and that’s what happened here,” she told BCC Radio 4.
+“There will be peace now but this case will be remembered for many, many years to come.”

 Register for free to continue reading